Travel from the 15th century port city of Havana to the town of Trinidad in the south with even older history.

 The lush colors of Cuba will inspire you to create.
 The friendly locals and rich culture will embrace you with its kindness, music and art.
 We’ll travel the island from the busy city, to a private farm, all while being transported to the stone streets of the past.
 Have lunch with a notable Cuban artist in a working studio, stand in one of the most famous boxing gyms in the world, and capture that right hook.
 Photograph a blaze of colors of Spanish Dancers set against 15th century architecture.
 These are just a few moments of a trip that will capture your imagination.

 Bruce Byers, Professional photographer

 Will be with us on the streets, photographing people and the architecture of Cuba.
-This will be his 20th trip.
-Bruce makes sure the trips are designed to make sure you’ll never see, or photograph, the world quite the same way again.
-I’m very excited about our upcoming trips, and I think you will be as well.
+Bruce is a member of the class of 1973 from Marvelwood.
+Opening the eyes of young artist began with his own at Marvelwood.
+Bruce will be on hand to lead the travelers throughout the streets and culture of Cuba.
+He has been leading workshops to Cuba (20 trips) and many other places around the world.
+Bruce designs the trips to make sure you’ll never see, or photograph, the world quite the same way again.
+He is very excited about our upcoming trips, and thinks you will be as well.